danielscholl/iot-manual-pki/README.md

 The purpose of this solution is to be able to test x509 certificates and x509 certs signed by a CA without using a public signing authority.
 It uses a heavily modified base script provided in the azure-iot-sdk

- using x509 certs signed by an Intermediate CA.  It uses the base script provided in the [azure-iot-sdk](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md) but heavily modified which is _not recommended_ to be used for production scenarios but is helpful for testing purposes.
+ The purpose of this solution is to be able to test x509 certificates using x509 certs signed by an Intermediate CA.  It uses the base script provided in the [azure-iot-sdk](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md) but is heavily modified.
+This script is _not recommended_ to be used for production scenarios but is helpful for testing purposes.
+Certificates are configured to expire by default in the *.cnf files in 375 days.

  __PreRequisites__